London neighbourhoods

 - St. Katherine’s Docks.

-- Bank of England Museum - a chance to hold a bar of gold.
+- Bank of England Museum - a chance to hold a gold bar.

 - Bike Shed Moto Co. - is an interesting place, especially if you like motorbikes.